 - Elephant Foot Yam (Suran, Jimikand, Elephant Yam, Indian Yam Vegetable)

 - 13 Things to Know About Elephant Foot Yam (Suran, Jimikand, Elephant Yam)

 The final fruit that starts with E, the Entawak fruit is also called the mentawa.
-The Entawak grows in topical climates such as Indonesia.
-It is distantly related the the jack fruit.
+The Entawak grows in tropical climates such as Indonesia.
+It is distantly related to the jack fruit.

 - Contains vitamins, antioxidants, and fiber